artarmstrong/react-tutorial-es6/README.md

+**PLEASE NOTE: THE TEXT IS COPIED FROM [REACT JS TUTORIAL](https://facebook.github.io/react/docs/tutorial.html) AND MODIFIED TO USE ES6 BY ME.
+ALL RIGHTS BELONG TO THEM.**

 #Tutorial
 We'll be building a simple but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.